 Show off a dramatic hallway with a series of black steel framed partitions and doors.
 Chunkier metal frames and trims are less common than the slimmer profile frames but are a good way to add a powerful black accent.
 This is a stylish way to define or separate an area, which suits many different decor styles.
 It lets you close off a space while still keeping that open feeling.
-Hire a glazier who can customise your doors for you.
+Hire a glazier who can customize your doors for you.

 15. Simple timber internal door

-For a lovely warm touch of organic timber in your decor, how about a beautiful panelled raw wood door with a matching timber door trim?
-When it comes to door trim ideas, people often choose to combine a more ornate door moulding with a simple door, or a plain and simple casing for a more dramatic element.
+For a lovely warm touch of organic timber in your decor, how about a beautiful paneled raw wood door with a matching timber door trim?
+When it comes to door trim ideas, people often choose to combine a more ornate door molding with a simple door, or a plain and simple casing for a more dramatic element.
 But you can also make the trim as minimal as your door.